jsadeli/spinwheel/README.md

 ## License

-This project is open source and available for personal and educational use.
+This project is open source and available for personal, commercial, and educational use.

 ## Contributing